Skip to content

 Performance cookies

-Any performance cookies we use collect anonymised data to protect your identity.
-We don’t collect any data on age, gender, sex, political or religious beliefs, nationality or postcodes through cookies.
+Any performance cookies we use only collects anonymised data to protect your identity, so we cannot identify any individuals from this data.
+We do not collect any data on sex, political or religious beliefs, nationality, or postcodes through cookies.

-We use advertising cookies from third parties to understand your interests and show relevant adverts based on your browsing habits.
-If you click on a specific advertisement, these cookies track your interaction and may show you similar offers.
+We use personalised ad cookies to understand your interests and show you relevant adverts based on your browsing habits.

 The marketing and remarketing cookie services we use are managed by third parties.
-The privacy policies for the third party cookie providers we work with on the Historic Environment Scotland website are:
+Find below the privacy policies for the third-party cookie providers we use for the Historic Scotland Shop.

 • Google Adwords allows conversion tracking, optimisation and remarketing.

-• Facebook pixel allows conservation tracking, optimisation and remarketing.
+• Facebook pixel allows conversion tracking, optimisation, and remarketing.

 • Media iQ pixel allows the display of adverts which are relevant to you and your interests.